Tyreek Hill responds to DK Metcalf claiming he’s fastest in NFL

 “I thought Tyreek wasn’t trying that hard, so who knows who’s the fastest in the NFL,” Metcalf said.

-Hill has long been regarded as the fastest player in the NFL and has long been challenging the likes of Olympic gold medalist Usain Bolt to a race.
+Hill has long been regarded as the fastest player in the NFL and challenging the likes of Olympic gold medalist Usain Bolt to a race.

 But Metcalf himself put his own speed to the test last offseason against the nation’s best at the USA Track and Field Golden Games.